ray-project/ray/doc/source/data/creating-datasets.rst

 Reading from Local Storage
 ==========================

-In Ray Datasets, users often read from remote storage systems as described above.
+In Ray Data, users often read from remote storage systems as described above.
 In some use cases, users may want to read from local storage.
 There are three ways to read from a local filesystem: